commercelayer/commercelayer-docs-resources/attachments/object.md

 # The attachment object

-An attachment object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An attachment object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/attachments endpoint</b>.

 ## Fields